nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 To set the source of the A-GPS data, set the following options:

 * :kconfig:`CONFIG_AGPS_SRC_SUPL` - Sets the external SUPL Client library as A-GPS data source.
 See the documentation on :ref:`supl_client_lib`.
 * :kconfig:`CONFIG_AGPS_SRC_NRF_CLOUD` - Sets nRF Cloud as A-GPS data source.

-You must set nRF Cloud as the firmware cloud backend.
+The application supports Predicted GPS (P-GPS).
+To enable P-GPS, set the :kconfig:`CONFIG_NRF_CLOUD_PGPS` option.
+It enables requesting and processing of P-GPS data from nRF Cloud.

 Configuration files
 ===================